vishjain/log-service/README.md

 tests.
 I would have added more unit tests to test more edge cases if time permitted.
 The unit test in file_processor_test.go uses a small test log file (test.log).

+To optimize performance for larger workloads, I timed a curl request for a 2GB randomly generated character file.
+To try to control for any MacOS caching effects, I would create a new 2GB randomly generated file every time I pulled a measurement.
+First, I tuned how much 1 file read call should attempt to read in each call (blockSizeRead).
+Inspired by the page size of 4096 bytes in linux, I tried 4096 bytes, 4096 * 4 bytes, 4096 * 16 bytes.
+I found that the pipeline took 1 minute, 24,45 seconds, then 23.8 seconds.
+Increasing the read granularity further didn't affect performance too much - so I kept the parameter at 4096 * 16 bytes.
+I imagine pre-fetching/caching at the OS level helps performance as you read a file backwards, but I'd need to research this more.

+Next, I tweaked the maxLinesToRetrieve parameter.
+Specifically, how many events/lines should be written & flushed to the client before listening for more events.
+The above experiments were done with a 100 lines.
+I Tried 200 and got 14.55 seconds and 320 and got 13.70 seconds.
+More set of lines didn't seem to improve performance too much.
+I'm assuming that batch writing & flushing decreased the roundtrip of waiting on the channel for more unflushed events.
+If each read is 4096 * 16 bytes and each line is averaging to 200 bytes, then roughly 300 lines would be read into the buffer in 1 read call.

 ## Further Optimizations
 I would have implemented more optimizations if I had more time.
 We could